3Below1/Love-Letter/README.md

  Simple love letter with Python

-run the setup with "Python setup.py py2exe" the app will ow be in the dis folder.
+run the setup with "Python setup.py py2exe" the app will now be in the dis folder.